-The controlling and ultimate controlling party of ChristchurchNZ Ltd (CNZ) is ChristchurchNZ Holdings Ltd (CNZH).
+The controlling and ultimate controlling party of ChristchurchNZ Holdings Ltd (CNZH) is Christchurch City Council (CCC).

-CNZH is a holding company only and CNZ does not transact with CNZH.
+CNZH is a holding company only.

-During the period CNZ received core funding from CCC of \$15.9m relating to the Levels of Service with CCC (2021: \$10.5m).
+During the period CNZH (via CNZ) received core funding from CCC of \$15.9m relating to the Levels of Service with CCC (2021: \$10.5m).
 CNZ also recognised \$435k of revenue received from CCC under additional contracts for service or agreements (including contracts for the establishment and delivery of an urban development function) and paid \$53k to CCC for services provided by CCC.
 At 30 June 2022 CNZ had an intercompany receivable from CCC of \$3k (2021: \$50k).